A creative space where God moves.

 Disability is woven through our Founder’s history.
 Between 1989 and 1997, Debbie Kizer worked in the disability community serving as a consultant in the areas of developmental disability, employment and systems change.
 In 1995, one year prior to the organizations inception, Debbie Kizer was diagnosed with a mental illness and it changed the course of her life.
 Her recovery and spiritual journey were woven, as parallel paths, with this grassroots organization as they both grew and changed.
 In 2001, it was clear to the Founder that Jesus Christ was the cornerstone of Imagine Art and that the organization needed a foundation of faith to make a difference in the lives of the artists seeking help.

 Multiple other agencies serve artists with disabilities in Austin, including VSA Arts of Texas, The ARC of the Arts and Harmony Arts Center.
-There are over 165,000 citizens with disabilities living in Austin.
+There are over 175,000 citizens with disabilities living in Austin.
 Among them are hundreds of ‘artists’ living with disabilities.
 We serve a distinct group of those artists; those who are in need of authentic community and seeking restoration and transformation.
 We serve artists ready to engage in community and tackle life's challenges.
 Together we are becoming who we were created to be.
 Imagine Art is not an evangelical organization and we serve artists from every walk of life; including artists that practice other faiths or do not believe as we do.
 Our faith is the reason that we do what we are doing, but "faith" is not what we are doing.
 WHAT we are doing is ART, for the sake of transforming the lives of artists with disabilities.
 Why we are doing it is because it glorifies the God who has us called to the work.

 In 2014 we opened our community to both artists with and without disabilities to demonstrate an inclusive space where all artists thrive.
 Our mission and heart towards artists with disabilities calls us to provide additional support services that ensure these artists are successful.
 Artists with disabilities access our studio, complete with free professional art supplies and support from an Artistic Director and Volunteer Mentors.
 Non-disabled artists join us to work in the studios to keep our space balanced and inclusive.
 These "resident artists" help to diversity our space and they are given the opportunity to grow and transform alongside us.
 While we do not provide direct services to non-disabled artists, they benefit from the abundance of resources in our community.
 Non-disabled artists can engage as studio renters, gallery guests, volunteers or residents that barter in exchange for free space.